 Much of this applies to customers, to the administration, and to suppliers.
-The better you understand their environment, the better you can serve them and the better they can support We cannot understand fully what is needed until we experience what our customer, president, staff member, or supplier experiences. you when needed.
-Here, too, understanding blossoms best after credibility has been established by keeping promises, being trustworthy; and showing respect.
+The better you understand their environment, the better you can serve them and the better they can support you when needed.
+Here, too, understanding blossoms best after credibility has been established by keeping promises, being trustworthy, and showing respect.
 These are character traits that we should continuously cultivate.
 If we have done that, we have made a great start on progressively increasing our understanding of our stakeholders.
 That, in turn, helps us lead more wisely.